The Personal, Social and Health Education curriculum at The Lakes School is designed to help you develop and grow in to a young adult.

 Developing as a citizen-all year groups will follow this outline and develop an understanding of what citizenship is and how it affects them in their daily lives.

-These units aim to develop your knowledge and understanding of the world around you, and to develop the skills that you will require as an active citizen.
+These units aim to develop your knowledge and understanding of the world around you, and to develop the skills that you will require as an active citizen in Britain.

 You and your responsibilities